trevordevore/levure/README.md

 The framework supports building stub executables that can be used to launch your app in a standalone environment for testing.
 By using the stub executables for testing, you can be working on your application in the IDE and instantly test your work running in a standalone.

 To build the stub executables open your standalone stack and call the function `levureBuildStandalonesForTesting` from the message box.
 The LiveCode standalone builder will be used to build standalones based on your settings.
-MacOS X, Windows, and Linux standalone files will be moved to a `test_executables` folder inside of the `build folder` that you have configured in `app.yml`.
+MacOS X, Windows, and Linux standalone files will be moved to a `test` folder inside of the `build folder` that you have configured in `app.yml`.

 # Packaging an Application